Hanna1601/ICT-Security-Basics-from-Trust-to-Blockchain/Task H6 Upside Down Iceberg.md

 * Abstract and Introduction
   * The need for privacy in the internet has led to the development of anonymous communication systems.
-  *  Tor is currently world's most popular anonymity network, that provides anonymity to users and supports the deployment of aononmyous services (hidden services).
+  *  Tor is currently world's most popular anonymity network, that provides anonymity to users and supports the deployment of anonymous services (hidden services).
   * The anonymity is also being misused in many ways.
 Due to the misuse governments and law enforcment are interested in attacks that aim to de-anonymising the Tor network.
   * In response to these de-anonymisation attacks users expected anonymity is being strengthened by improving security and fixing known bugs.